Protecting the health and wellbeing of our community while providing a great on-campus experience.

 - Tennessee’s Access Guidelines for Higher Education.

 Additional guidelines for event management can be reviewed here.
-To ensure compliance with the most up-to-date guidelines, please consult with the Lipscomb University event management team before planning or hosting any Lipscomb related event.
+To ensure compliance with the most up-to-date guidelines, please review this guidance and consult with the Lipscomb University event management team before planning or hosting any Lipscomb related event.
 You may submit any questions about events to COVIDquestions@lipscomb.edu.

 As travel restrictions are changing often, please check the latest guidelines here.

 The institution has gone to tremendous efforts to respond to and prepare for the COVID-19 environment we are all finding ourselves in.
 The millions of dollars we have invested are evident in the enhanced resources, supplies, facilities, equipment, and staff needed to support and assist students as needed.
 In the classroom we are prepared to provide students with multiple learning options (in class, remote and online) to fit your needs during this semester.
 Students will receive a high-quality education regardless of the delivery mode or course format.
 Lipscomb is committed to your academic and personal growth and will support your learning and development consistent with our mission to provide you with a rich learning experience that is innovative and inclusive.
 We are pleased to inform you that these additional costs are being absorbed by Lipscomb.
 The tuition and fees paid by students are in exchange for learning, academic credit and certain non-academic services that will be provided and will be the same whether courses are provided on campus, in a hybrid environment or in an entirely remote or online format.